Testen10/cse15l-lab-reports/week5_Apr30.md

 }
 ```

-  <li> The symptom, as the output of running the two tests above.</li>
+<br>	3.
+The symptom, as the output of running the two tests above.

   ![Screenshot](./week5_sc1.png)

-  <li> The bug, as the before-and-after code change required to fix it.
+<br>	4.
+The bug, as the before-and-after code change required to fix it.
 <br>	Before:

 ```